March 22nd - 26th

 The room I would like to watch the videos in is full (or all rooms are full), can I still watch with others?

 When you follow the link to a Hubs room, you are placed in a lobby before you can enter the room.
 The view from the lobby should let you watch the screen and hear the activity in the room, and while in the lobby you can type messages that will be seen by others in the room.
 25 people can watch from the lobby, so if your preferred room is full, you may still watch from that room’s lobby (and chat with people in that room).

 What are the rules?
 Can I talk with others?
 Use hubs features like dropping in media or drawing in the space?

 In line with the VR Code of Conduct, you should not do things that negatively affects other peoples’ experience.
-If you would like to chat with others, please be aware that your audio can be heard by all members of the room, but does fall off over distance.
-We have made the rooms big so that you can move away from others if you want to chat, but please try not to disturb others during the talks.
+If you would like to chat with others, please be aware that your audio can be heard by other members of the room, but does fall off over distance.
+We have made many of the rooms big so that you can move away from others if you want to chat, but please try not to disturb others during the talks.